fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 Signals and slots used in objects and services
 -------------------------------------------------------

-Slots are used in both objects and services, whereas signals are only integrated in services.
-The abstract class ``fwData::Object`` inherits from ``HasSignals`` class as basis to use signals :
+Slots are used in both objects and services, whereas signals are only used in services.
+The abstract class ``fwData::Object`` inherits from the ``HasSignals`` class as a basis to use signals :

 .. code:: c++